Pontoon Archipelago or: How I learned to stop worrying and love collapse

 Coherence is hard.
 It requires a deep commitment to show up, and to keep showing up, to support each other in building our individual capacities to bring the best version of ourselves into the relationship.
 It’s a significant commitment, but it begins with simple conversation.
 This alone may go some way to regenerating the skill of relating to each other deeply.
 Many of us are out of practice since being largely divorced from community, barely acquainted with our neighbours let alone the wider town or suburb populace.
 We’ve become accustomed to our relations being mediated by sterile, functional economic exchange.
 Money has replaced the gift and exchange economy in almost every way, from our milk and bread supply to our means of sourcing care for our very young and very old.
 Relearning the skill of finding right relationship and coherence with each other in conversation itself may be the most significant part of the work.

 We’ve also fallen out of relationship with the places we inhabit.
 The work necessarily involves moving consciously in these places again, slowly, to allow ourselves the space to learn its rhythms, its patterns, its history and potential.
 The grain tends toward the global.
 Yet it has been in part the placelessness of liquid modernity that has ripped us from our roots.
-We may then need to return fully to the local for a time, to even become parochial, in order to re-root and embed ourselves in the landscape and send out tendrils from our toes.
+The invitation is to return fully to the local, to even become parochial for a time, in order to re-root and embed ourselves in the landscape and send out tendrils from our toes.
 A fundamental folly of modern civilisation is that we have forgotten that we humans are an emergent property of a massive ecology, the whole of which is the ultimate arbiter of our lives, our communities and our civilisation.
 There is no getting around it.
 So we must learn to dance with the places we inhabit.

 The third thread is conservation.
 For its many flaws, Western civilisation has produced some of the greatest accomplishments of recorded human history.
 From the rule of law to the sovereignty of the individual, from its art and music to philosophy and science, the western tradition remains rich with value.
 Our task is to slowly and carefully decide what traditions we will carry forward.
 Decoupling them from their undesirable effects is difficult, if not impossible in many cases.
 If we want to keep the baby, we may sometimes need to keep some bathwater as well.